 Perhaps the time has come to debate whether or not all the aid provided to Gaza is helping or hurting the development of their infrastructure and of a thriving economy.
-Such debate has begun to emerge in aid-dependent countries, such as Nepal.
 After all, with almost half of all employable individuals not having jobs something has not been working.

 Basic utilities such as water purification and power have deteriorated.